robertpiosik/CodeWebChat/README.md

 - Initialize chatbots—don't scrape responses
 - Free forever—a community effort
 - Privacy first—operates locally

-**CWC is for you if:**

-- you're a software engineer working on a large codebase
-- you're a student or hobbyist on a budget

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Chatbot initialization</span>